christophercheng/madlibs-ui-challenge/README.md

 InputFIeldWrapper is an HOC component that takes any of the wrapped components (e.g. TextInputField) and renders the wrapped component with a set of event handling props such as onChange or onSubmit, etc.

 Components that wish to utilize the InputFieldWrapper must provide the following:
-- an 'input' element such as a text box implementation
+- an 'input' component that receives user's input, e.g. the input component or a custom input component
 - a callback routine that accepts the user's submitteddata
 - an optional dynamic validation routine that is called each time a user enters data
 - an optional submit validation that is only called when a user has completed entering data,